ActIII03/doggr_hw/Journal.md

    i.
 This should have a link in our ghetto nav bar ii.
 It should report to user if the email already exists iii. it should report to user upon completion

+## 5/5-5/6:

+- Worked on Goal (1):
+  - first created models.ts and seed.ts for testing postgres is exposed on 5432 and works when we seed
+- Worked on Goal (2):
+  - added routes and profileService for creating a new profile